federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 - Concatenates API query URL and number of rows to query.
 Number of rows is set in published parameter ISO_19139_QUERY_ITERATIONS and has a default value of 2000.
   - Default Query: https://geodiscover.alberta.ca/geoportal/rest/find/document?max=2000
+- In the event of a connection failure to the API, the process is terminated and an email is generated and sent to the system admin.
 - Sends query string to API and returns list of unique ID's.
 - Exposes the unique ID query string from the returned XML file.
 - Extracts unique ID query string.